Laohakunakorn-Group/nllab-MolletVRes/README.md

 The five included standalone scripts carry out the same procedures independent of the Jupyter notebook.

+The project folder contains the code implemented during the VRes project.

 ## Project references
 * Bandiera et al. 2021 A cyber-physical platform for model calibration [(doi)](https://doi.org/10.1007/978-1-0716-1032-9_12)
 * Balsa-Canto et al. 2021 Optimal experimental design for systems and synthetic biology using AMIGO2 [(doi)](https://doi.org/10.1007/978-1-0716-1032-9_11)